-The A’s played their first game on April 17, 1968 when 50,219 fans packed the three tiered stadium.
+In the mid-1940s Oakland officials first proposed a new stadium be built in the area to attempt to lure a professional baseball or football team.
+It was 1960 before a site was chosen to build the stadium near the C.W.
+Nimitz Freeway.
+Construction on the multipurpose stadium began in 1962.
+The lower bowls of the stadium were constructed within the ground, with the upper deck above ground allowing fans to enter the stadium here.
+Completed in four years, the NFL’s Oakland Raiders played the first game at the Oakland Coliseum on September 18, 1966.
+The coliseum was without a baseball tenant for its first two years.
+In Kansas City, Athletics owner Charles Finley was unwilling to wait for a new stadium to be constructed there and moved the team to Oakland following the 1967.
+Renamed the Oakland Athletics, the team played their first game at the Oakland Coliseum on April 17, 1968 when 50,219 fans packed the three tiered stadium.
 Built in a circular shape, many of the seats stretched from foul pole to foul pole, with bleachers beyond the outfield fence.
-Two Diamond Vision video/scoreboards were located above both the left and right field bleachers.
-Over the years, few changes took place at the Oakland Coliseum.
-The Raiders moved out of the coliseum to Los Angeles in 1981 but moved back in 1995.
+Two video/scoreboards were originally located above both the left and right field bleachers.
+Over the next two decades few changes occurred at the Oakland Coliseum.
+The Raiders moved to Los Angeles in 1981 leading the A’s as the primary tenant.
 The coliseum remained an excellent place to watch a ballgame until 1995 when the Raiders moved back as drastic changes occurred at the Oakland Coliseum.

-In 2006, the A’s closed all sections of the upper deck at the Oakland Coliseum, moving fans closer to the action on the field and making the stadium more intimate.
+In 2006, the A’s closed all sections of the upper deck at the coliseum, moving fans closer to the action on the field and making the stadium more intimate.
 All seating sections in the upper deck, with the exception of three sections were closed and covered with tarps decreasing the seating capacity to 35,000.
 In 2017 the team announced plans to reopen the third deck, except for in the outfield.
 This increased the seating capacity to 47,170.

 Oakland Coliseum Pictures